PrisonTeam/Prison/docs/knownissues_v3.3.x.md

  - DONE: lapis lazuli is not auto selling

-- Problem with actionBar - messages are not goign through.
+- Problem with actionBar - messages are not going through.
  - sellall updates every second - different messages - but never show first one - PlayerMessages

- - DONE: No economy error mssage not showing
+ - DONE: No economy error message not showing
    - works on delayed startup
    - Fails when not delayed - gui ranks was registering on top of ranks warning

- - block stats based upon drops instead of breakage??
+ - block stats based upon drops instead of breakage?? (not sure if this has merit?)

--> DONE: Hook in to quests
+-> DONE: Hook in to quests - Only on block break events

 -> Suport for eco enchants: